manifold-inc/targon/README.md

 A validator is a node that is responsible for verifying a miner's output.
 The validator will send a request to a miner with a query and deterministic sampling params.
 The miner will then send back a response with the output.
 The validator will then compare the output to the ground truth output.
-If the outputs are equal in reference to Jaro Winkley Similarity, then the miner has completed the challenge.
+If the outputs are *similar enough* in respect to Jaro Winkler Similarity, then the miner has completed the challenge.

 # Features of Targon

 ## Inference Request

 An inference request is a request sent by a validator to a miner.
 The inference request contains a query and inference sampling params.
-The miner will then generate an output from the query and deterministic sampling params.
-The miner will then stream the output back to the validator.
+The miner will then generate an output from the query and deterministic sampling params that is then streamed back to the validator.

+> *CAVEAT:*
-> *CAVEAT:* Every Interval (360 blocks) there will be a random amount of inference samples by the validator.
-The validator will then compare the outputs to the ground truth outputs.
-The Jaro-Winkler Simalrity of the outputs will be used to determine the reward for the miner.
-If the miner fails verification, their score will be 0.
+> Every Interval (360 blocks) there will be a random amount of inference samples by the validator.
+The validator will then compare the outputs to
+> the ground truth outputs.
+The Jaro-Winkler Simalarity of the outputs will be used to determine the reward for the miner if the miner is running an appropriate model.
+> If the miner fails verification, their score will be 0.

 ## Jaro-Winkler Similarity